Accounting (ACCT)

 ACCT 121 Fundamentals of Accounting 3 cr.

-This course is an introduction to the fundamental concepts of accounting principles and methods.
-Specific content includes a thorough explanation of the Accounting Cycle and how it pertains to a service or merchandising business.
-Special subject areas include adjusting entries and preparing financial statements.
-This course is a recommended preparatory course for Principles of Accounting.
-Code 1 course fee.
+This course introduces accounting concepts and principles.
+A thorough explanation of the accounting cycle and how it relates to a service and merchandising business will be discussed.
+Topics includes adjusting entries, closing entries, inventory considerations, and basic financial statements.
+This course is a recommended preparatory course for Principles of Accounting I. Code 1 course fee.

 ACCT 161 Principles of Accounting I 3 cr.